-The population within BCMM considered to be functionally illiterate stood at 19.5% at 2013, but as at Community Survey 2016, only about 12.6% of the population is functional illiterate, i.e. with no schooling at all.
+The population within BCMM considered to be functionally illiterate stood at 19.5%, but as at Community Survey 2016, only about 12.6% of the population is functional illiterate, i.e. with no schooling at all.
+The diagram below represents those 20 year and older in terms of schooling and only about 4% has no schooling as at CS 2016.